Tehran Metro: Line 8

 Line 8 of Tehran's Metro, coloured brown in the system map, is a planned circular line, surrounding the city center from Fadak station (line 2) in the North, over the West, and ending in the southeastern borough of Shahrak-e-Valfajr.
-It might have 34 stations, 21 of them newly built, while the others will be expanded existing ones becoming interchange stations to other lines.
+It might have 35 stations, 21 of them newly built, while the others will be expanded existing ones becoming interchange stations to other lines.
+Construction started in March 2024.

 Line 9

 The planned line 9 of the metro network, coloured golden in the system map, is another circular line, starting further west at line 5 station Chitgar, passing the city center in the North, turning south and ending at line 6 station Dowlat Abad.
 It might have 39 stations all together, 27 of them new constructed, while the others will be expansions of existing stations to become interchanges to other lines.
+Construction started in May 2024.

 Line 11

 Line 11, coloured light green in the system map, is another planned tangent line, starting from Chitgar station at line 5, connecting the southern parts of Tehran, and ending in the Southeast in the borough of Eslam Abad.
-It might have 18 stations, most of them newly built, just five to be expanded existing stations to become interchanges with other lines.
+It might have 21 stations, most of them newly built, just five to be expanded existing stations to become interchanges with other lines.
+Construction started February 2026.